-Chicken Cacciatore baked in the oven is a classic Italian recipe, but it's a quick and easy meal that's perfect for any weeknight dinner, but special enough for company or a special occasion like birthdays, date night or Valentine's day.
+Chicken Cacciatore baked in the oven is a classic Italian recipe, but it's a quick and easy meal that's perfect for any weeknight dinner, but special enough for company or a special occasion like birthdays, date night, or Valentine's Day.
 It pairs well with my Spinach Salad with Honey Lime Cilantro Dressing.
-This recipe is Weight Watchers friendly @ 1 WW point on my plan.
-You can click HERE to find out how many point this recipe is on your personal plan.
+This recipe is Weight Watchers friendly @ 1 WW point.

 This dish was something my Mom made when I was growing up.
 She took the Chicken Cacciatora recipe from the Five Roses Cookbook and made it Weight Watchers friendlier (yay Mom!).
 It's quick and easy to make with chicken and pantry ingredients.